In this article, we are going to show you how to choose an Ecommerce service provider.

 How much does it cost?

-In Part 4: How to Choose an eCommerce Provider, I’ll cover eCommerce basics so you’ll be able to make the best choice for your new business.
+We’ll cover Ecommerce basics so you’ll be able to make the best choice for your new business.

-How to Start an eCommerce Store: The eCommerce Universe
+How to Choose an Ecommerce Service Provider: The Ecommerce Universe

-But figuring out how exactly what kind of eStore you want may be a bit more complicated.
+But figuring out how exactly what kind of online store you want may be a bit more complicated.
 Because you have lots of choices.
 And this decision depends on your goals, finances, and target market.

-Here’s a quick breakdown of your eStore options:
+Here’s a quick breakdown of your Ecommerce store options:

 - You don’t need any technical skills